Patwan/spring-boot-angular-blog/springboot-backend/readme.md

 We have views to create, read and update products in a MySQL database.

 # Application Dependencies
-These are found in te pom.xml file.

-* Spring Boot 2.3.1 Java Frameowrk <br/>
+We will use the following backend maven dependencies as listed in pom.xml.

+* spring-boot-starter-web - Web dependency that preinstalls a Tomcat server <br/>
-* Thymeleaf templating engine for the views <br/>
+* spring-boot-starter-thymeleaf - templating engine for the views <br/>
-* Spring Data JPA, We use JPA Repository on the data access layer <br/>
+* spring-boot-starter-data-jpa - Data access layer for our MySQL database <br/>
-* MySQL Driver Connector <br/>
+* mysql-connector-java - For connecting to MySQL database <br/>
+* spring-boot-starter-mail - Java Package for sending emails <br/>
-* Spring DevTools e.g lombok to reduce boilerplate code
+* Spring DevTools e.g lombok to reduce boilerplate code <br/>
+* Spring Security framework for Authentication </br>
+* jjwt-api - Package used for authorization

 # Installation
 * Clone the project.  **git clone project-name**  <br/>